 Since 2013, Heart Centered Kirtan has been offering kirtan throughout New England with our original call-and-response devotional music.
 Weaving Sanskrit and Buddhist mantras into a unique blend of modern Western musical styles, Heart Centered Kirtans are meditative and uplifting experiences.
 The band is wallah Libby Volckening (keys/vox), Ezra Landis (guitar), Owen Landis (percussion), and friends.

-Yoga teacher, singer/songwriter, and Libby Volckening is a long-time student of mantra, studying first with Manorama at a workshop Kripalu in 2005, where she discovered the work of Thomas Ashley-Farrand (Namadeva Acharya) whose books and audio recordings made mantra come alive for her.
-In Namadeva’s lineage, she has studied with Bharata Bill Francis Barry and Rajeshwari Gretchen Carmel, and she has served as respondent to wallah Bhavani Lorraine Nelson (www.bhavanilorrainenelson.com).
+Yoga teacher and singer/songwriter Libby Volckening is a long-time student of mantra, studying first with Manorama at a workshop Kripalu in 2005, where she discovered the work of Thomas Ashley-Farrand (Namadeva Acharya) whose books and audio recordings made mantra come alive for her.
+In Namadeva’s lineage, she has studied with Bharata Bill Francis Barry and Rajeshwari Gretchen Carmel, and she has served as respondent to walli Bhavani Lorraine Nelson (www.bhavanilorrainenelson.com).
 Most recently, she studied Vedic chanting in the Krishnamacharya lineage with Sangeetha Sriram through Shraddha Yoga.

 From a young age, Libby enjoyed music.
 She started piano at age 5 and sang in various choirs and choruses including the New Jersey All-State Choir and The Smiffenpoofs.
 After a 20-year musical hiatus, Libby joined Heart Centered Kirtan with Jeff Martell in 2014, and with his encouragement, she discovered songwriting.
 After Jeff’s sudden passing in January 2016, Libby completed and released the first Heart Centered Kirtan CD in November 2017.